pfongkye/cheat-sheets-docs/.github/actions/docsearch-crawl/README.md

-# Hello world docker action
+# Docsearch crawl docker action

+This action crawls a given website and index data for search.
-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+It also prints "Hello World" or "Hello" + the name of a person to greet to the log.

 ## Inputs